justinmahar/gatsby-starter-mdx-launchpad/README.md

 - `twitterSiteUsername`
   - Twitter site username for SEO purposes.
 Provide the twitter handle for your site, or use `none` to disable.
 - `redirects`
   - An array of redirects.
 Use the [createRedirect object specs](https://www.gatsbyjs.com/docs/reference/config-files/actions/#createRedirect).
-See below for more info.
+See [Configuring Redirects](#configuring-redirects) for more info.

 ### Adding New Settings